-STACK DocumentationDocumentation home | Category index | Parent | Site map
+STACK DocumentationDocumentation home | Category index | Site map

 - The pre-generation combined with a cache helps minimise server load during the start of a large class which aids robustness of the whole experience.
-This helps STACK to optimise its use of the CAS for efficiency and reliability via a dynamic cache.
+This helps STACK to optimize its use of the CAS for efficiency and reliability via a dynamic cache.

+- Variants are different if and only if the evaluated question note is different.
 Any number of instances can be requested and deployed but only one instance of each question note can be deployed.
 It is possible to deploy variants in one go, but the system will give up if too many duplicate question notes are generated.
 The teacher is responsible to ensure question variants are different if and only if the question notes are different.
 The deployment management also allows specific variants to be dropped.
 You can also return to the question preview window and try a specific deployed variant.

-Deployment is not required for authors to test questions: an instance is generated on-the-fly.
+- Deployment is not required for authors to test questions: an instance is generated on-the-fly.

 How to deploy question variants

-Documentation home | Category index | Parent | Site map
+Documentation home | Category index | Site map